Travelling while pregnant can be one of the most rewarding experiences of your life.

 Pregnancy Support Belt for Comfort on the Move

-Next up is the pregnancy support belt or bump band
+Next up on this list of travel essentials when expecting is the pregnancy support belt or bump band

-This is one of those items you don’t realise you need until you try one.
+This is one of those items you don’t realise you need until you try it!

 A good support belt relieves pressure on your lower back and pelvis, making walking, sightseeing, and even standing in airport queues a lot more bearable.

-I’ve used the KeaBabies Maternity Belly Bands, which gives subtle but effective support under your bump without feeling restrictive.
+I’ve used the KeaBabies Maternity Belly Bands, which gave subtle, but effective support under my bump without feeling restrictive.

-For longer trips, this can be a lifesaver, especially if you’re in your second or third trimester.
+For longer trips, a pregnancy support belt can be a lifesaver, especially if you’re in your second or third trimester.

 Comfortable and Adjustable Shoes